-- There are no Unit assessments at National 5
+- Unit by Unit assessments to gauge progress

 - SQA end of year exam

 - Final award graded A to D

 All pupils will be expected to complete homework in order to reinforce and develop learning, understanding and skills.
-Homework will vary and include written exercises, reading, research and IT based tasks.
+Homework will be uploaded to Microsoft Teams.

 Success in National 4 could lead to National 5 Mathematics.

-Success in National 5 could lead to Higher Mathematics.
+Success in National 5 could lead to Higher Mathematics or Higher Applications of Mathematics.